merilaclau/merilaclau/README.md

 📜  I also have a Bachellors degree in Audiovisual Communications and am close to getting my Philosophy degree.

-🚀  I'm looking to join a creative team and build innovative mind-blowing solutions, so feel free to reach out!
+🚀  I'm looking forward to joining a creative dev team and building innovative mind-blowing solutions, so feel free to reach out!

 📫  **How to reach me:** https://www.linkedin.com/in/maria-laclau/